open-algorithmic-trading/docs/README.md

 - Apache Kafka
 - UI frameworks

-## Can I contribue to Open Trading?
+## How can I contribue to Open Trading?
 We strongly believe in collective efforts and Open Trading would love to have contributors like you.</br>

 Join us [@open-trading](https://join.slack.com/t/open-trading/shared_invite/zt-h486t1ue-1Pt9Ais587FLdvcWkZZUAg) on Slack.
 And let us build this Open Trading platform, for us, together!